larafilippone/Final-Project-Group-5/documentation/Gr-5_Filippone_Goldinger_Report.md

 ### Code functionality and quality

 In the following, we will walk through the main scripts described above and explain important code snippets.
 This section covers only the key code segments.
 Further details can be obtained in the scripts where everything has been commented out in detail.
-Docstrings are added to all of the functions to explain the purpose of the function, the arguments and what is returned.
+Docstrings were added to all of the functions to explain the purpose of the function, the arguments and what is returned.

 #### main.py

 The `main.py` script serves as the entry point of the application.
-Its primary functions include generating the Graphical User Interface (GUI) and managing the interaction among different features.
+Its primary functions include generating the GUI and managing the interaction among different features.

 The script begins by importing essential packages needed in later stages, such as `WordCloud` and `matplotlib`.
 Within the project's virtual environment, these packages must be installed using pip install.
 All the requirements are listed in the requirements.txt file.